 A personal licence permits a specified person to supply alcohol or allow the supply of alcohol at a premises that has a valid premises licence.
 Personal licences are valid for ten years, and may be used anywhere in England and Wales.

-- if you are designated as the premises supervisor on a premises licence for a premises where alcohol is to be sold;
+- you are designated as the premises supervisor on a premises licence for a premises where alcohol is to be sold

-if you want to sell alcohol under a premises licence or authorise others to sell alcohol under a premises licence;
+- you want to sell alcohol under a premises licence or authorise others to sell alcohol under a premises licence

-- if you want to use more than five temporary event notices in a calendar year.
+- you want to use more than 5 temporary event notices in a calendar year

 - have an accredited licensing qualification